mssfoobar/docs/docs/40_modules/80_unh/Getting Started/1_prerequisite.md

 - keycloak user with email and fcm token attributes

 :::important
-It is important that you are familiar with IAMS before starting with UNH.
+It is important that you have fully functional IAMS installed before starting with UNH.
-Please refer to IAMS [docs](https://mssfoobar.github.io/docs/docs/modules/iams/introduction) for more information.
+Please refer to [IAMS docs](https://mssfoobar.github.io/docs/docs/modules/iams/introduction) for more information.
 :::

 ## Keycloak client for UNH to call IAMS-AAS API